Atmosphere

 Montessori children often refer to the various activities of the classroom as “work”.
 Children are free to “work” either at small tables or on mats, wherever they feel the most comfortable.
 When the children have completed an activity, they return the materials to the shelf, ready for the next child to use.

-Children are encouraged to experiment, investigate, make wise choices, solve problems and be self-reliant.
+Children are encouraged to experiment, investigate, make wise choices, solve problems, and be self-reliant.
 The children enjoy a great deal of independence, as well as freedom of movement and choice.
-Of course, freedom exists within defined limits of appropriate behavior, and is balanced with responsibilities.
-This freedom in a safe space is crucial to Montessori program.
-However it is always tempered by two important limits that will be beneficial for a lifetime – respect for others and respect for the environment.
+Of course, freedom exists within defined limits of appropriate behaviour, and is balanced with responsibilities.
+This freedom within a safe space is crucial to the Montessori program.
+However, it is always tempered by two important limits that will be beneficial throughout life – respect for others and respect for the environment.

 Teachers